Want to make sure your Google Ads campaigns stand out in the crowded PPC advertising field?

-All of this data — overlap rate, outranking share, etc. — is helpful, but our team focuses on impression share.
+All of this data — overlap rate, outranking share, etc. — is helpful, but our team focuses most on impression share.

-As a reminder, impression share is how often your ads appear in the Google search engine result pages (SERPs).
+As a reminder, impression share is how often your ads appear in the Google search engine results pages (SERPs).
 Because it’s extremely rare to achieve 100% impression share, a share of 60–70% can be a good result.
 The more competitors you have in your field, the harder it may be to achieve a higher impression share, regardless of your ad budget.

 A variety of factors can impact search impression share.
 If you have concerns with your results, we are here to help!

 While you can’t use this data to know exactly what your competitors are spending, you can use it to track changes over time.
 If a competitor’s impression share rises or falls substantially, or new competitors enter this report, you might extrapolate those changes to budget adjustments or use them to explain a rising cost-per-click (CPC), respectively.

 We also use competitive metrics to evaluate how our budget is impacting those impression shares.